 Substances like drugs and alcohol are notorious for their effects on a person’s mental clarity and physical health.
-Stimulants such as cocaine, ecstasy, and meth can cause insomnia and aggravate high blood pressure while downer drugs like morphine and valium can cause you to feel drowsy and unfocused.
-Intoxicated employees are a hazard not just to themselves but also to their co-workers and the company as a whole.
+Stimulants such as cocaine, ecstasy, and meth can cause insomnia and aggravate high blood pressure while downer drugs like morphine and Valium can cause you to feel drowsy and unfocused.
+Intoxicated employees are a hazard not just for themselves, but also to their co-workers and the company as a whole.

 Because of this, many companies enforce strict zero-drug-tolerance policies in the workplace and require job candidates to undergo drug screening.

 Drug testing has been a standard part of organizations since the 1980’s when it was first made mandatory by President Ronald Reagan for federal employees.

 Since then, private businesses have followed suit and require employees to pass a drug screening.
 Drug tests can come in different forms.
 The most common one is the urine drug test, which, as the name suggests, involves the analysis of a urine sample.

 If you are applying for a job in safety-sensitive industries like construction, transportation, and manufacturing, you may be asked to undergo a more comprehensive drug-testing method like a blood drug test or a hair drug test.